 We have received many letters asking whether University of the People is a multilevel marketing (MLM) company.
 The answer is no: UoPeople does not engage in multilevel marketing, because it uses much more sophisticated sales strategies than traditional MLM.

-Besides, essential services that a university should provide are completely eliminated, starting with professors and qualified staff who should oversee the quality of education.
+The University of the People eliminates all the essential services that a real university should provide, for example professors and qualified staff who should oversee the quality of education.
 UoPeople has none of this, meaning it keeps all the money that should instead be invested in students' education.
-In this pyramid scheme, the only entity generating real profits is the Israeli University of the People.
+In this fraudulent scheme, the only entity generating profits is the University of the People.